 Wearing her red gravy splotches and splattered olive oil spots like medals awarded a general after a laborious, yet triumphant battle—Nana calls out the door, “Davie!
 Are yous sure you don’t want a few sangwiches for the road?”

 “Man-aaj Rose!”
 Poppa shouts from the kitchen.
 “It’s only a twenty-minute drive!”

-Thank you for your readership and visiting my world today.
+Thank you for visiting my world today.

 Do you have a holiday memory to share?

 Heavenly days, what a groaning board of a feast!
 I need to lie down and loosen my belt after reading that.
 Happy thanksgiving to you, Donna!

 Thank you, Susanne.
 I hope you had a happy one last month too.